 Property Rights and Economic Authority

 A free Norse woman (húsfreyja, meaning "lady of the house") held significant economic power.
 She controlled the household keys, which were a symbol of her authority over domestic affairs, food stores, textile production, and the management of servants and thralls.
 When her husband was away—whether raiding, trading, or at the Thing (the assembly)—she ran the farm entirely.
 Land tenure laws allowed women to inherit property, especially if they had no brothers.
 Widows could manage estates alone, and some women accumulated considerable wealth.
+The Grágás law code of Iceland specifically allowed women to inherit both land and moveable goods, and to dispose of their property as they wished.
 These were not just "homemakers" in the modern sense; they were economic operators whose decisions affected the prosperity and survival of entire communities.
+In the 10th-century poem Rígsþula, the figure of the húsfreyja is portrayed as a woman who oversees the household with a key ring at her belt—a tangible symbol of her authority.

 Marriage in Norse society was a legal and economic contract between families, not purely a religious sacrament.
 The groom paid a mundr (bride price) to the bride's family, and the bride brought a dowry.
-Both sums remained under the woman's control to a considerable degree.
+Both sums remained under the woman's control to a considerable degree; the mundr effectively became her personal property, while the dowry could be used to support the household but also legally belonged to the wife.
 Divorce was possible and could be initiated by either party.
 A woman could reclaim her dowry and property if the marriage ended.
 She could also sue for damages, give testimony in court, and act as a legal guardian for her children.
+The sagas record several instances of women divorcing their husbands for reasons such as impotence, abuse, or failure to provide.
 These rights gave women a platform of independence that, in certain circumstances, could translate into political or military influence.
+A woman with land and wealth could arm herself, equip a retinue, or sponsor a legal feud—all actions that blurred the line between domestic and public power.

 The most dramatic shift in our understanding of Viking women's roles has come from the ground.
 For decades, burials containing weapons were automatically assumed to be male.
 When a grave held a sword, an axe, a spear, and a shield, archaeologists labeled it a "warrior burial" and assigned male sex to the skeleton, often without conducting osteological analysis.
 That assumption has been overturned.